 Combining them into a single loan helps by:

-When rates are steady, consolidating helps you lock in simpler, more manageable repayments, keeping your cash flow predictable no matter what the RBA decides next.
+When rates are steady, consolidating helps you lock in simpler, more manageable repayments, keeping your cash flow predictable with rates steady.

 2. Refinance your existing debt